nus-cs2103-AY2223S1/tp/README.md

 ![Ui](docs/images/Ui.png)

-#LinkedOn
+#EZLead
 * This is **a sample project for Software Engineering (SE) students**.<br>
   Example usages:
-  * As an employee, you will be able to easily view which members are in your team
+  * As a tech lead, you can edit the team information and team members in the team
-  * As an employer, you can edit the team information and team members in the team
+  * As a tech lead, you can assign tasks to each team.
-* The project simulates an ongoing software project for a desktop application used for managing teams in a work place.
+* The project simulates an ongoing software project for a desktop application used for managing teams in a work place by tech leads.
   * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base **bigger** (around 6 KLoC) than what students usually write in beginner-level SE modules, without being overwhelmingly big.
   * It comes with a **reasonable level of user and developer documentation**.
-* It is named `LinkedOn` because it let's an employer or employee easily connect with their colleagues and view their work place tasks.
+* It is named `EZLead` because it makes the life of tech leads easier to manage the many tasks within the company.
-* For the detailed documentation of this project, see the **[LinkedOn Product Website](https://ay2223s1-cs2103t-w09-3.github.io/tp/)**.
+* For the detailed documentation of this project, see the **[EZLead Product Website](https://ay2223s1-cs2103t-w09-3.github.io/tp/)**.

 ### Adapted from AddressBook-Level
 * For the detailed documentation of AddressBook project, see the [Address Book Product Website](https://se-education.org/addressbook-level3)